mongibellili/QuantizedSystemSolver.jl/paper/paper.md

 $\dot u_N = -a\frac{u_N-u_{N-1}}{\Delta x}+d \frac{2u_{N-1}-2u_N}{\Delta x^2}+r(u_N^2-u_N^3)$

-where N is the number of grid points and $\Delta x=\frac{10}{N}$ is the grid width after the discretization of the problem with the MOL, $a$ is the advection parameter, $d$ is the diffusion parameter, and $r$ is the reaction parameter.
+where N is the number of grid points and $\Delta x = \frac{10}{N}$ is the grid width after the discretization of the problem with the MOL, $a$ is the advection parameter, $d$ is the diffusion parameter, and $r$ is the reaction parameter.
 The initial condition is given by: